Officer Detail: Alphonso(Al) Wright

 City of Buffalo Response

 During a Council meeting, Niagara District Council Member David Rivera introduced a letter to Buffalo Police Commissioner Al Wright asking him to attend the next Police Oversight Committee Meeting to discuss what happened.
 He said that, “it’s important this Common Council go on record just as the legislature that we’re not going to sweep it under the rug, This is not accusatory nor exculpatory.
 This is trying to find out information on what occurred, the conduct of the officers and whether or not this matter can be referred to the State Attorney General’s Office."
+Commissioner Wright attended the oversight meeting, read a prepared statement, and said he would not be taking questions about the case because of the ongoiing investigation.

 Erie County Response

 Several claims related to the crash have cost Erie County taxpayers nearly $60,000 to settle.
+Despite this, Granville remained in his position until May 2025, when he was put on paid administrative leave.

 Erie County Sheriff John Garcia was asked about the allegations and said, “the Buffalo Police Department is doing an internal affairs investigation, so until that concludes to me it’s a car accident, I haven’t heard otherwise and I think from day one my administration and myself have been transparent in every single case that has come before me and that won’t change, that will continue.”